A-Rahaman/A-Rahaman.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
+description:

 profile:
   align: right
-  image: pic_me.jpg
+  image: pic_me.png
-  image_circular: true # crops the image to make it circular
-  address: @ Pensacola Beach, FL
+  address: Pensacola, FL

 # news: true  # includes a list of news items
 # latest_posts: true  # includes a list of the newest posts